 AboutCORD:USE is directed by leading doctors in cord blood transplantation.
 They offer both public donation and family storage.
-Public donations collected by CORD:USE are sent to the Carolinas Cord Blood Bank, a FACT-accredited program under the direction of Dr. Joanne Kurtzberg.
-CORD:USE has their own laboratory in Florida for family storage.
+Public donations collected by CORD:USE are sent to the Carolinas Cord Blood Bank, a FACT-accredited laboratory under the direction of Dr. Joanne Kurtzberg.
+CORD:USE has their own AABB-accredited laboratory in Florida for family storage.

 Labs and LocationsCORD:USE Cord Blood Bank owns a state-of-the art laboratory and storage facility accredited by AABB in Orlando, Florida for expectant parents wishing to store their baby’s cord blood for the exclusive use of their family.

 CORD:USE Public Cord Blood Bank is partnered with Duke University Medical Center, in Durham, North Carolina, who processes and stores CORD:USE's publicly donated cord blood units.